danchoi/soywiki/README.markdown

 The current version of SoyWiki assumes a Unix environment.

 To use SoyWiki you should be fairly good at using Vim.
-More than 80 percent of the SoyWiki codebase implements the VimScript interface layer.

 ## Installation